 Hui Yon Kim is a doctoral candidate in the Department of Education with a focus on Policy and Research Methods.
 Her advisor is Dr. Michael Gottfried.
 Kim received her B.A. and Master of Public Policy (MPP), with a concentration on Social Policy, from UCLA.
 Prior to joining the program at UCSB, she worked in policy consulting companies, including Acumen, LLC, Berkeley Policy Associates (now Impaq Int.), and RAND Corporation.
 Areas of study during this time included education, workforce/labor, Medicare, green industry, drug trade, and international development.
 Her primary interest is broadly in educational equity and bridging the academic achievement gap.
 You may contact Hui Yon at: firstname.lastname@example.org

-Jacob Kirksey is a doctoral student with research interests in the economics of education.
+Jacob Kirksey is a PhD student with research interests in the economics of education and education policy.
 His advisor is Dr. Michael Gottfried in the Policy, Leadership and Research Methods focus in the education department.
-Jacob received his B.A. in economics and education from Colorado College.
+Jacob received his B.A. in economics and education from Colorado College, where he also competed nationally in speech/debate competitions.
 Professionally, Jacob has worked for two nonprofit organizations, taught K-12 theater in schools, and designed his own after school programs.
 Through these positions, he has designed several workshops for teachers, parents and students, focusing on issues related to school engagement.
-He also currently teaches a drama class at a nonprofit organization in Santa Barbara.
-Currently, Jacob is working on research projects related to absenteeism, suspension rates, and special education policy.
-His interests also include teacher education and preparation in STEM fields and teacher agency in the policy landscape.
+Currently, Jacob is working on research projects related to peer effects, suspension rates, and special education via a policy perspective.
+His interests also include teacher education and preparation in STEM subjects and shaping STEM pathways for students and adults with disabilities.
 For more information on Jacob or his research, please visit www.jjacobkirksey.com or email email@example.com.

 La Joy, Jonna